artberri/diod/docs/custom-decorator.md

 # Using your own decorator

-Create your own decorator to avoid coupling your inner arquitecture layers with DIOD.
+Create your own decorator to avoid coupling your inner architecture layers with DIOD.
 It does not need to do anything, but [without decorators Typescript won't emit constructor metadata](https://www.typescriptlang.org/tsconfig#emitDecoratorMetadata).

 ```ts
 export const MyAppService = (): ClassDecorator => {